Automattic/jetpack/to-test.md

 * Enable the cookie widget.
 * Verify the margins are consistent within the widget.
 Previously the vertical alignment was not balanced.

+We added a "top" option for the cookie widget position.
+The existing bottom of the screen position is the default.

+To test:

+* Add a Cookies & Consent Widget.
+* Test both the top and bottom for existing and new instances of the widget.
+Test with and without the admin bar present.

 **Thank you for all your help!**